 iiDestounis, S. et al. Comparison of Cancers Detected by Screening Ultrasound and Digital Breast Tomosynthesis.
 Abstract, ARRS.
 2017

-iiiTaglifico AS, Calabrese M. Mariscotti G, et al. Adjunct screening with tomosynthesis or ultrasound in mammography-negative dense breasts (ASTOUND): Interim report of a prospective comparative trail.
+iiiTaglifico AS, Calabrese M. Mariscotti G, et al. Adjunct screening with tomosynthesis or ultrasound in mammography-negative dense breasts (ASTOUND): Interim report of a prospective comparative trial.
 J Clin Onco.
 Epub March 9, 2016

-31. If a 3D mammo (tomo) is performed, will a patient also need a screening ultrasound or MRI?X
+31. If 3D mammography (tomosynthesis) is performed, will a patient also need a screening ultrasound or MRI?X

-If a patient has dense breasts, and depending on her overall breast cancer risk, the answer is yes.
-In the ASTOUNDi prospective multicenter trial in Italy, ultrasound significantly improved detection of cancer even after tomosynthesis (3D mammography) in women with dense breasts.
-If a patient has been recommended to have MRI screening, she would still have MRI even if tomosynthesis is performed.
+If a patient has dense breasts, the answer is yes.
+In several large studiesi-iv,, including the ASTOUNDi prospective multicenter trial in Italy, ultrasound significantly improved detection of cancer even after tomosynthesis (3D mammography) or the combination of 2D and 3D mammography in women with dense breasts.
+If a patient has been recommended to have MRI screening because of her risk factors, she would still have MRI even if tomosynthesis is performed, regardless of her breast density.
 But if she has MRI screening, she doesn’t need screening ultrasound.

 32. How do I identify women who are at higher risk who should have MRI?X